 Program of Study

-Because the MBA program is highly structured, students muc consider the BA/MBA option as early in their undergraduate careers as possible.
+Because the MBA program is highly structured, students must consider the BA/MBA option as early in their undergraduate careers as possible.
 Student are also strongly encouraged to take specific undergraduate management courses in their first three year at Clark since they will waive MBA required courses.
 The MBA program consists of 11 core courses, 3 to 4 courses in your concentration area, 1 to 2 electives, a capstone experience and a professional internship.
 Classes worth 1.0 unit are in session for the duration of the 14-week semester for the duration of the 14-week semester, while 0.5 unit courses are just 7 weeks long or a half semester.
 Following course waivers and senior year graduate coursework, students take the remaining units in their 5th/graduate year.

 MBA students choose a concentration.
 Concentration options including Accounting, Expanding Accounting, Finance, Global Business, General Management, Marketing, Management Information Systems, Social Change and Sustainability.
 Students may also choose to do a dual concentration.